Writing Memoir

 You put it into practice by completing the writing assignments.

-You share your work with the small group of fellow writers and the teaching team.
+You share your work with the small group of fellow writers on your course, and the teaching team.

 Your tutor and fellow learners read your work and give professional-style feedback on your submission.
 Giving feedback notes helps to build your skills as an editor - a critical part of the writing process.